This post has been updated from a previous version.

 The power of SDI is in how quickly and easily it gets people connecting, trusting and really talking to each other.
 SDI facilitates strong relationships through the insights people gain, the acceptance it encourages, the conversations it informs, the trust it increases, and the conflict it decreases.

 SDI is one of the many team building assessments we offer.
 We believe that assessments like SDI, when properly done and discussed, can provide a powerful method of exploring typical hard-wired behavior in people and can provide insights into team development.
+We actually just did the assessment ourselves as part of a team building exercise and found the results intriguing, and useful.

 The power of two is greater than the power of one.
 And the power of “more than two” is limitless.
 Brighter Strategies offers a fresh perspective on how to create a “power team”—a group of two or more people who come together to work toward a common goal.